promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 See the [Controlling Serialization]({%latestjavaurl%}/storage-types---controlling-serialization.html) for more details.

 # Runtime Files Location
-GigaSpaces generates some files while the system is running.
+GigaSpaces XAP generates some files while the system is running.
 You should change the location of the generated files location using the following system properties.
 See below how:

 {: .table .table-bordered .table-condensed}
 | System Property | Description | Default |